Vought Airtrans: DFW bid

-The Dallas/Fort Worth Airport had recently started construction, and a people mover was one of their requirements.
+The Dallas Fort Worth International Airport had recently started construction, and a people mover was one of their requirements.
 The airport consisted of four semi-circular terminal areas arranged in a line with large parking lots on either ends of the line, and two hotel towers in the middle.
 It was miles from one end to the other, so some form of rapid transit was needed to move people around the complex.
 DFW wanted the system to transport not only people, but mail, trash, supplies, and baggage as well.
 Varo Corp. had recently purchased the Monocab concept from its private developer and were pitching the system to DFW.
 LTV was asked to join them in a joint proposal, which was submitted late in 1970, along with two others from different providers.
 However, all three were over the price the airport had budgeted, and the companies were asked to re-submit.